 What happened, Mukund?

-It is a usual school day where students are playing and chit chatting with each other during the free period.
-Jiah is sitting on her seat and finishing her work when she realizes that her classmate Mukund is a bit restless - biting his nails, shaking his legs.
-He was also breathing in and breathing out - as if trying to calm down.
+It is a usual school day where students are playing and chit-chatting with each other during the free period.
+Jiah is sitting on her seat and finishing her work when she realizes that her classmate Mukund is a bit restless – biting his nails and shaking his legs.
+He was also breathing in and breathing out – as if trying to calm down.

-Since the last couple of weeks, Mukund’s behaviour has undergone a change.
-Earlier he was picking up fights with everyone and getting scolded from almost all teachers.
+Over the last couple of weeks, Mukund’s behaviour has undergone a change.
+Earlier he was picking up fights with everyone and getting scolded by almost all the teachers.
 This was now less frequent.

 “Mukund, is something bothering you?” asked Jiah.

 “I am just trying to do what Niharika ma’am told me to do”, said Mukund.

 “Who is she?
 Some new teacher?
 Never heard of her”, Jiah quizzed

 “Jiah, no she is not a teacher in school.
 She is my therapist.
 I see her after school and she has taught me how to calm down when you feel restless or angry”, Mukund answered.

 “What happened, Mukund?
 Is everything alright?
 You see a doctor you mean?” asked Jiah.